Copyediting Fiction and Nonfiction Books: Principles & Mechanics

 6 sessions of 2 hours each by Zoom, with exercises and homework (ungraded) and a Slack forum.

-Sign up for “Copyediting: Principles & Mechanics” and get *2 Bonuses*
+Sign up for “Copyediting: Principles & Mechanics” and get a bonus!

-Bonus 2: PDF Download, “12 Common Mistakes in Fiction Copyediting”
+Bonus PDF, “12 Common Mistakes in Fiction Copyediting”

 Copyediting fiction doesn’t have to be intimidating.
 When you sign up for “Copyediting: Principles & Mechanics,” you get this PDF download that reveals twelve typical mistakes you’ll find in most books.
 You learn not only what the error is, but also why it’s wrong and how to fix it (and a couple surprise extras).
 This list was compiled after twenty-plus years in the business.
 Consider this your shortcut to gaining hard-won insider knowledge!